ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 To adjust the throw, change the SERVOn_MIN and SERVOn_MAX values.
 The defaults are 1100 to 1900.
 On many aircraft, more throw may be desired.
 Changing throws to 1000 to 2000 or beyond is normal.
-Make sure that the servos are still moving when nearing the extrememe values.
+Make sure that the servos are still moving when nearing the extreme values.

 Final Setup
 ===========